Donate

 This may seem fanciful, but the way in which we’ve responded to industrial change does seem like a form of colonialism - even strip-mining.
 I was particularly touched by the story from two ex-miners from Durham, where I grew up.
 They explained that, as the mines were closed, Durham’s pit villages were classified from A to D. Villages that rated D were to be abandoned - left to rot - but people still live in these D-villages today.

-I was shocked by this and after the conference I told my mum about it.
+I was shocked by this and after the conference I told my Mum about it.
 But it she knew all about it.
 She remembered that the policy was put in place after I’d gone off to university.
 However she was volunteering for Samaritans at that time and so she talked to lots of folk who were living in D-villages.
 Their sense of despair was obvious.

 It also struck me almost all my friends from Durham chose to leave the area after university.
 My mate Antony is one of the few honourable exceptions.
 There was no meaningful plan to build community, economic security or new forms of economic development to the communities of County Durham.